51Degrees/specifications/pipeline-specification/features/properties.md

 ## Null values

-Property values populated by Engines (as opposed to all Flow Elements) must be capable of having 'no value'.
+Property values populated by Engines (as opposed to all Flow Elements) MUST be capable of having 'no value'.

 Where 'no value' is used, attempting to access the value should throw an error/exception with a customizable message explaining why the value is not set.